daniricardoch/Programming_Final_Project/README.md

-# Programming_Final_Project
+# Financial Tool
-Final project for python programming course
+This is the final project for my class of Python for Business of the 2nd year of the Bachelor´s of Information Systems Managememnt.

-Project Title
+## The Project
-One Paragraph of project description goes here

-Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The project consists of Python code that creates a financial tool.
+It includes the Graphical user interface necessary to display a present value calculator as well as a tool that determines compound interest.